Atlanta Falcons vs. Detroit Lions NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Home and road insights

-- Atlanta has one win against the spread, and is 1-5 overall, at home this season.
+- Atlanta has one win against the spread, and is 1-5 overall, at home this year.

-- In six home games this season, Atlanta has gone over the total twice.
+- This season, in six home games, Atlanta has gone over the total twice.

-- In seven away games this season, Detroit has gone over the total twice.
+- Detroit has gone over the total twice in seven away games this year.

 Powered by Data Skrive.